Lipidomics

 BMSS Lipidomics SIG Co-Leader Contact Details:

-Both of the founding coordinators of the BMSS Lipidomics SIG are active researchers working in mass spectrometry based lipidomics, and based at the Babraham Institute, Cambridge, United Kingdom.
+Both of the founding coordinators of the BMSS Lipidomics SIG are active researchers working in mass spectrometry based lipidomics:

 Acknowledgments

-The BMSS Lipidomics SIG coordinators gratefully acknowledge the support of multiple colleagues from the following two institutions.
+The BMSS Lipidomics SIG coordinators gratefully acknowledge the support of multiple colleagues from LIPID MAPS®: https://www.lipidmaps.org/.